 Steve and Dala founder Billy Aukstik have been friends for close to 15 years, first meeting in the town of Lisle, Illinois where they attended high school together.
 While they didn’t collaborate musically much then, they were certainly laying the groundwork for what was to come.
 Since day one at Dala Records, Steve and Billy have worked together, co-writing songs for many of the label’s artists, such as Camellia Hartman, The Hook Brothers and Mel & Kim, and also collaborating on mixing much of the catalog.
 All the time, they were both honing their craft and preparing for the moment that has now arrived.

-On Steve’s debut single, Evelyne, one can certainly hear the Beatles influence, but listen closely and you’ll also hear sounds reminiscent of the great Badfinger.
+On Steve’s debut solo single, Evelyne, one can certainly hear the Beatles influence, but listen closely and you’ll also hear sounds reminiscent of the great Badfinger.
 Drummer Jim Bertini and guitarist/bassist Joey Farber lay down a solid rhythm accompianment while Joey also provides the fuzz guitar track that drives the arrangement to new heights.
 The Hammond B3 performance from Billy Aukstik allows Steve to effortlessly float over the top of the tune with his vocals, telling a story of lost love and forgiveness.